-Since last year, I have begun adding them to my diet because they are actually a seed, so perfect for a gluten-free diet, and are full of iron and protein.
-And the nutrition rises if you sprout them: rinse them and leave them damp for about 24 hours until they crack open.
-I then put them into smoothies, desserts, and, as you can see, in this fabulous bread.
+Since last year, I have begun adding buckwheat to my diet because they are actually a seed, so perfect for a gluten-free diet, and full of iron and protein.

-So now that I have convinced you of this recipe’s festive nature and nutritional punch, let’s get on with it, and see if you want to include it in your fall recipe list.
+So now that I have convinced you of my frosting and loaf’s festive nature and nutritional punch, let’s get on with it, and see if you want to include it in your fall recipe list.

-- 1/2 cup Bob’s Red Mill quinoa flour (or almond meal)
+- 2/3 cup quinoa flour (Or use almond flour)